LesserEvil: History

 LesserEvil was founded in 2004 by Michael A. Sands, Gene Hackman, and Jim Cramer in Tuckahoe, New York.

 Their initial product offering was a kettlecorn and expanded into multiple varieties.
-In 2006 they introduced a second line, Krinkle Sticks, and later lines of extruded curls and puffs intended to compete in the cheese puff category.
+In 2006, they introduced a second line, Krinkle Sticks, and later lines of extruded curls and puffs intended to compete in the cheese puff category.

-In 2011 Charles Coristine, a former bond trader, acquired LesserEvil and opened its Danbury factory the following year.
-At this point, the company's headquarters was still located in Wilton, Connecticut, but operations moved to Commerce Park in Danbury by 2013.
+In 2011, Charles Coristine, a former bond trader, acquired LesserEvil and opened its Danbury factory the following year.
+By 2013, the company's headquarters remained in Wilton, Connecticut, but operations moved to Commerce Park in Danbury.
 The factory is certified organic.

 LesserEvil underwent a rebrand in 2019, which emphasized "mindful" snacking, reiterated by the guru mascots featured on the packaging.

 In April 2022, the company acquired energy bar maker R.E.D.D.
 Bar.
 The following year, LesserEvil sold a “significant minority” stake of the business to Aria Growth Partners, with the intention to further develop manufacturing and retail distribution.

 According to the Hartford Business Journal, the company was expected to have close to $100M in revenues in 2023 and was one of the largest producers of organic snacks in the US.